OWASP/glue/DEVOPS.md

 security capabilities into this system because it has all of the information about the inventory already.

-In this kind of case, an exisiting web application can trigger
+In this kind of case, an exisiting web application can trigger security analysis and review.

 ## Rich Custom Application for Inventory and Triage

+One organization built an entire front end for Pipeline (called CodeBurner) that makes it easy for folks to self service the findings and selectively push them to JIRA or filter them in the future.
+Once this application is fully open source, we will present a link to that codebase.

 ## Process Your Images